Conquer-Space/Conquer-Space/README.md

 `cmake --build build`

 #### Mac
-Sorry, we don't have any mac developers, so if you are one, feel free to join us and the discord and help us!
+We are currently looking for developers on Mac!
+Please join the Discord to participate in the effort!